GoliczGenomeLab/haploRILs/README.md

 ```
 # Notes

 - `haploRILs.R` reads homemade functions from `haploRILs_function.R`.
 This is a well-documented file where functions can be tweaked to customize haploRILs default behaviour.
-It also contains unused functions.
+It also contains unused functions
-- haploRILs is still in developmental stage so you are welcome to suggest changes and share your experience on the issues section.
+- haploRILs is still in developmental stage so you are welcome to suggest changes and share your experience on the issues section :smiley:

 # Contact
 Author: Jose Antonio Montero Tena, PhD researcher